 1. Develop Valuable Content

 Since I already mentioned the importance of high-quality content, we will start there.
+These techniques teach you how to increase organic traffic.
 All current SEO techniques are based on the idea that you are starting with content that people will want to read.

 Gone are the days where you could fool the search engines using nothing more than SEO tactics like keyword stuffing or inbound links all having the same anchor text.